ipyxhyp/parcel-app/README.md

 In order to run the app - just execute following commands in CLI: CD ./build/libs  java -jar parcel-app-0.0.1-SNAPSHOT.jar <BR/>
 If application runs succesfully, the user can add parcels data into the local storage by executing commands in following format: <BR/>
 ( weight as decimal digits XXX.XXX ) ( space )  ( postal code positive digits of fixed 5 digits length XXXXX ) then press enter. <BR/>
-First param is weigth value , space as separator, second param is psotal code value. <BR/>
+First param is weight value, then goes space as separator, and after that is second param as postal code value. <BR/>
 Example of input : <BR/>
 1.5 14001 <BR/>
 2.0 15001 <BR/>